amberleeBME/pandas-challenge/README.md

 ### Top Items

 The top 10 most popular items were purchased 8 or more times.
-The top 10 most profitable items were also among the top 10 most popular items except 'Glimmer, Ender of the Moon' (purchased 7 times).
+The top 10 most profitable items were also among the top 10 most popular items except 'Glimmer, Ender of the Moon' (purchased only 7 times).

 ***Top 10 Items By Purchase Count***